 The National Park Service (NPS) policies allow filming and photography when it is consistent with the protection and public enjoyment of park resources, and when the activities assist in the NPS fulfilling its mission.
 Commercial filming and still photography activities may not harm natural, cultural, wilderness, or recreational resources and cannot conflict with the public's normal use and enjoyment of the park.

-Call the Concessions Specialist at 410-629-6046 for more information
+Email the Concessions Specialist at e-mail us for more information.

 When is a permit needed?

-The National Park Service will collect a cost recovery charge and a location fee for still photography permits.
-Cost recovery includes an application fee and any additional charges to cover the costs incurred by the National Park Service in processing your request and monitoring your permit.
-This amount will vary depending on the park and the size and complexity of your permit.
+Federal law requires the NPS to recover its administrative costs for commercial filming and still photography activities that require a permit.
+Cost recovery includes an application fee and any additional charges to cover the costs incurred by the NPS in processing your request and monitoring the permitted activities.
+This amount will vary depending on the park and the size and complexity of the permitted activities.
 The application fee must be submitted with your application.